itsSanalog/sanalog.net/sanastro/src/content/reviews/preface.md

 # The Media

-I plan to rate and review video games, music, films and shows, webtoons, and stationery.
+I plan to rate and review video games, music, films and shows, webtoons, and tools.
 Each medium will have a different number of components, with a mix of scores and tiers.
 Every review will come with a writeup in addition to the ratings, to delve into my experience and justify some of the values I bestow upon it. *<span class="muted">I'll try at least.</span>*

 Video games, films, and shows are what you’d expect normal people to have opinions on.